Table of contents

 Punchbowl, the digital invitation site, also relies on a clean-looking template for its reminder email system.
-Like General Assembly, the email’s legibility is aided by a simple layout, live text that’s used sparingly and the inclusion of only the most important information.
+Like General Assembly, the email’s legibility is aided by a simple layout, live text that’s used sparingly, and the inclusion of only the most important information.

 For attendees who are already signed up and ready to go, think of your event reminder email as a friendly nudge.
 You don’t need to include a lengthy event description in the email; just make it easy for interested readers to click for more info.

-An effective event reminder makes it impossible to overlook key information, so details like the event name, date and location should always be listed in live text and shown on separate lines (not lost in the body of a paragraph).
+An effective event reminder makes it impossible to overlook key information, so details like the event name, date, and location should always be listed in the live text and shown on separate lines (not lost in the body of a paragraph).
 Social Media Week did just that in the example below.
 But what makes this event reminder email format so effective is that the details were presented over a background image.
 The tactic allowed SMW to show key details “above the fold” instead of beneath an image, making the important information as visible as possible.

 Brands use text overlay all the time with images.
 What’s crucial here is that SMW’s design includes live text over an image, along with a bulletproof CTA button.
-This way, details will still show up, even if a reader has image-viewing turned off or if the image doesn’t load.
+This way, details will still show up, even if a reader has image viewing turned off or if the image doesn’t load.
 We don’t see this technique used very often in email, but it’s a powerful way to optimize your message.
-Learn how to use this tactic in our tutorial How to Add Background Images in Email.
+Learn how to use this tactic in our tutorial, How to Add Background Images in Email.

 - You have a class coming up!

 - Reminder for Introduction to Project Management Workshop